The Conformance Suite¶

 syntax/

-parsing.json # RFC 6901 parsing, fragment, dot-notation, auto-dispatch
+parsing.json # RFC 6901 parsing, fragment, JavaScript access path, auto-dispatch

 relative-apply.json # Applying a relative pointer to an absolute pointer